 The 1960s introduced some major changes in the business aspects of the game.
 The first long-lasting players' union, the Major League Baseball Players Association, was formed and hired Marvin Miller as its general counsel and began to fight aggressively to improve the players' lot.
 The profound impact of that development on player salaries and free agency would begin to be felt by the early 1970s.
 For the time being, the players' main weapon for improving their financial position was the holdout, the most famous being the joint holdout by pitching stars Don Drysdale and Sandy Koufax of the Los Angeles Dodgers at spring training in 1965.
 The umpires also began to organize in earnest, in part following the decision by the American League to fire two umpires, Al Salerno and Bill Valentine, during the 1968 season.
 The two would contest the decision - unsuccessfully - before the National Labor Relations Board, which again would lead to significant changes in the next decade.
 The first amateur draft was held in 1966, ending the need for a bonus rule and the phenomenon of bonus babies.
-In turn, Major League Baseball created the Major League Scouting Bureau to assist teams in preparing for the drafts.
+In turn, Major League Baseball would create the Major League Scouting Bureau in 1974 to assist teams in preparing for the drafts.
 Many of these events occurred during a period of weak leadership in the Commissioner's office, as retired General William Eckert was not up to the task.
 In December 1968, he was dismissed with two years remaining on his contract and replaced by Wall Street lawyer Bowie Kuhn, who would exert direct and often controversial leadership from the Commissioner's office, eclipsing the two league presidents.